Satwik-hub5/Water-tank-monitoring/README.md

 - Node-RED dashboard visualization

 ## Hardware Used
-- ESP32
+- ESP32, as a controller
-- Ultrasonic Sensor
+- Ultrasonic Sensor, to measure water levels
-- RS485 modules
+- RS485 communication protocols

 ## How to Run
 1. Upload code to ESP32.